NREL/openstudio-server-helm/README.md

 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.
-Note - the uninstall removes nfs clients first so the do not hang.
+Note - the uninstall removes nfs clients first so they do not hang.
 TODO - add in pre-delete hook in helm to remove these first or explore nfs mount options that prevent deadlock.

 ## Configuration